renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 ## Introduction

 Programming is one of the most rewarding activities there is.
-Once you master, you will be able to create all sorts of things.
+Once you master it, you will be able to create all sorts of things.
 Every single app, or program, you ever used on a computer was created mostly by computer programmers.

 Every game you've ever played, every animation you've watched on the Internet, every website you've visited, required